Resonant SpaceVisiting Lee Ufan at his Paris Studio

 We are sitting in his Paris studio, located in a quiet, leafy courtyard off a bustling boulevard in the 9th arrondissement.
 The studio is spare, with just a small table and a few chairs in the corner.
 The walls are obscured by a number of canvasses stacked against one another.
 They face inwards, depriving the room entirely of decoration.
 Lee’s faded crimson shirt – coupled with baggy dark blue jeans, grey socks, and slides – is the only flash of colour in the room.

-He’s fixed a pot of green tea for our visit – the same tea he enjoys after his morning exercises and before starting a demanding work session.
+For my visit, he’s fixed a pot of the same green tea he enjoys after his morning exercises and before starting a demanding work session.
 “Intense concentration is needed for my work,” he says of his practice, which sees him lying horizontally above canvasses that are laid out flat on the ground.
 The intensity of each individual stroke makes it physically gruelling work.
 “An untrained person could only continue working like this for 20 or 30 minutes at a time.
 But thanks to my discipline and preparation, I can keep going for two to three hours,” he says.

 Rigour played an important part in Lee’s life from a very young age.
 He was born in the mid 1930s into a traditional Korean family with an upbringing he describes as ‘strict.’
 “We were taught to be modest and very disciplined, and that we should have a clear separation between relaxation time and working time,” he says.
 “I have lived in such a way ever since my childhood.”